nschloe/pyfoobar/README.md

 ### Best practices

-* The **name** of the git repo should be the PyPi name of the package should be what you you type as `import mypackagename`.
+* The **name** of the Git repository should be the PyPi name of the package and should be what you you type as `import mypackagename`.
 That means no hyphens in package names!

 * Your package should be a **one-trick pony**.
 Nobody wants to install a huge toolbox if all they need is the image converter in it.

-* After `import yourpackagename`, people should be able to call `yourpackagename.__version__` plus some other meta data.
+* After `import yourpackagename`, people should be able to call `yourpackagename.__version__`.
 This helps with debugging.

 * Choose a **license** for your code and provide a `LICENSE[.txt]` in the root level of your package as well as a statement in your main README.